-- students who cheat they have no regard for their fellow students' efforts, nor for the time I waste dealing with the disciplinary process. - students who don't study, fail the quizzes and midterms, and then ask for extra credit there is already a lot of credit on the quizzes and midterms; work on earning that credit FIRST. - students who don't read the textbook, do their homework and attend class regularly, yet walk into class late, make a spectacle of themselves, and act as if the instructor, the material and the rest of the class are beneath them.
+- students who cheat they have no regard for their fellow students' efforts, nor for the time I waste dealing with the disciplinary process. - students who don't read the greensheet, and then ask me something which is clearly spelled out there. - students who don't study, fail the quizzes and midterms, and then ask for extra credit there is already a lot of credit on the quizzes and midterms; work on earning that credit FIRST. - students who don't read the textbook, do their homework and attend class regularly, yet walk into class late, make a spectacle of themselves, and act as if the instructor, the material and the rest of the class are not worthy of their respect.